kennyalive/blog/content/post/math-typesetting-2020.md

 enable_math: true
 ---

-This page is a playground I used to learn how to incorporate math formulae into a digital content.
+Some time ago I made a derivation of how reflected light is distributed under certain conditions and posted a photo of the derivation online.
+Being unable to compete with cute animals that piece of content nevertheless led to an idea to learn how to typeset math formulas in a digital form.
+I used this page as a playground to accomplish this goal and also to repeat the derivation.

-As of 2020 \\(\TeX\\) notation is quite popular.
+As of 2020 the \\(\TeX\\) typesetting language is a viable option.
 There are few options how to use it on the web. \\(\KaTeX\\) JavaScript library is a solution that is used here.

-At first I will describe essensial software configuration and provide a few examples of the math notation in a raw form.
-For the most part this write-up is an example from computer graphics which derives macrosurface BSDF from a microsurface description.
+At first I will describe software configuration that enabled math content on this site.
+After that there are few examples of how math notation is specified.
+Then, the main part follows with a derivation of macrosurface BSDF from a microsurface description.

 ### Software configuration